-The misuse of drugs and alcohol effects the whole family, not just the person using.
+The misuse of drugs and alcohol effects the whole family, not just the person using them.
 Youth actively using are at higher risk of truancy, homelessness, relationship difficulties, and overdose.
 As a result of these challenges, our youth may have struggles in several different areas including family life, social relationships, or legal matters.
 Their parents or caregivers may be considering if a residential treatment program will meet their child’s needs.

 How Can We Help?